-Funds from AFGAK are used to assist with the various fields trips and transportation costs throughout the school year.
-While AFGAK provides funding used specifically for the events mentioned above, we also sponsor the Holiday Shoppe, Winter Carnival, Father/Daughter and Mother/Son Event to name a few.
+Funds from AFGAK are used to assist with the various field trips and transportation costs throughout the school year.
+While AFGAK provides funding used specifically for the events mentioned above, we also sponsor the Holiday Shoppe, Father/Daughter and Mother/Son Event to name a few.

-We have been successful with providing students these opportunities in previous years, and look forward to doing this again with your Pre-K through 4th graders this year.
-AFGAK meets the 2nd Tuesday of each month at 6:30 during the school year.
+We have been successful with providing students these opportunities in previous years and look forward to doing this again with your Pre-K through 3rd graders this year.
+AFGAK meets the 2nd Tuesday of each month at 6:00 p.m. during the school year.
 We are always looking to have parents involved with the extra-curricular education of their children, so please join us!

-Contact person: Laura Wilks: wilkski@hotmail.com

 Birthday Celebrations

-We will continue the tradition of honoring students on their birthdays but we ask that parents not send a classroom “treat” to school.
-As part of our district-wide wellness policy we are asking that Birthday celebrations be accompanied by a “Healthy Treat”.
+We will continue the tradition of honoring students on their birthdays, but we ask that parents not send a classroom “treat” to school.
+As part of our district-wide wellness policy we are asking that Birthday celebrations be accompanied by a “Healthy Snack”.

 Buses